IVM Podcasts

 IVM (Indus Vox Media) Podcasts is an Indian multi-lingual podcast network founded in 2015 that hosts a wide variety of podcasts, including Cyrus Says, featuring Cyrus Broacha.
 IVM also featured celebrity Abhishek Bachchan on a football podcast.
 Also, Shashi Kapoor's son Kunal Kapoor and his son Zahan Kapoor had been a part of a podcast on the theatre.

 History

 It was founded on 8 March 2015, by Amit Doshi and co-founded by Kavita Rajwade.

-IVM Podcasts produces and hosts a variety of podcasts across genres such as sports, entertainment, lifestyle, and business.
-Some of their popular podcasts include Cyrus Says, The Seen and the Unseen, The Habit Coach with Ashdin Doctor, Football Shootball, and Advertising is Dead.

-Cyrus Says is a comedy podcast hosted by Cyrus Broacha, where he interviews celebrities and discusses various topics.
-The Seen and the Unseen is a policy and economics podcast hosted by Amit Varma, where he examines complex issues through the lens of liberty and individual rights.
-The Habit Coach with Ashdin Doctor is a self-improvement podcast where Doctor shares tips and tricks to help listeners build better habits.
-Football Shootball is a podcast about Indian football, while Advertising is Dead is about advertising and marketing.

-IVM Podcasts has played a significant role in promoting podcasting in India and has been instrumental in creating a thriving podcasting community in the country.